-Definition of necrotizing fasciitis
+Recent Examples of necrotizing fasciitis from the Web

 First Known Use of necrotizing fasciitis

-Medical Definition of necrotizing fasciitis
+medical Definition of necrotizing fasciitis

 Seen and Heard